Yolazega/LocalTax-AI-Assistant/README.md

 * Saves all scanned documents and extracts semantic data.
 * Stores tax contexts ("Laptop for home office", "Partial private use").

-4️⃣ **Hybrid Cloud Coaching**
+4️⃣ **Progressive Training System (Hybrid to Local)**

-* Uses ChatGPT or other LLM via API for deep tax rules.
+* **Phase 1 - Initial Training:** Uses ChatGPT or other LLM via API to learn complex tax rules (nobody knows all tax laws!).
-* Sends anonymized prompts only (no names, no IDs).
+* **Phase 2 - Knowledge Building:** Sends anonymized prompts only (no names, no IDs) and stores every answer locally.
-* Stores every new answer locally for future use.
+* **Phase 3 - Local Transition:** As the local model learns enough tax laws, gradually reduces dependency on online services.
+* **Phase 4 - Full Local Operation:** Eventually operates 100% offline with comprehensive tax knowledge.
+* **Tax Updates:** Implements new tax law changes as they occur, keeping the system current.

 5️⃣ **Matching Engine**